 Precision health practices, including those that utilize the power of mobile technologies, can progress our approach to mental health treatment and management.
 These tools can rapidly accelerate recovery by helping deliver efficient, in-the-moment intervention strategies as well as well-informed treatment decisions.

 Approaching bipolar disorder from a multidisciplinary and multidimensional perspective by engaging and collaborating with researchers locally, nationally and internationally.

 Sleep timing, chronotype, and posttraumatic stress disorder: An individual participant data meta-analysis

 Researchers, including member Helen Burgess, Ph.D., conducted the first meta-analysis examining markers of circadian timing and PTSD.
-The results unexpectedly show that bed time and wake time were not significantly associated with PTSD symptoms or diagnosis.
-Published in the Psychiatry Research.
+The results unexpectedly show that bedtime and wake time were not significantly associated with PTSD symptoms or diagnosis.
+Published in the Psychiatry Research March 2023.

 Effectiveness of gamified team competition as mHealth intervention for medical interns: a cluster micro-randomized trial

 A recent study from members Zhenke Wu, Ph.D., Margit Burmeister, Ph.D., and our director Srijan Sen, M.D., Ph.D., found that gamified team competition delivered via mobile app significantly increases daily physical activity without significantly impacting time slept, suggesting team competition can function as a mobile health intervention tool to increase short-term physical activity levels for medical interns.
-Published in npj Digital Medicine.
+Published in npj Digital Medicine, January 11, 2023.